Anastasia Pagonis is battling for her first gold at the Paralympics. On TikTok, she fights to normalize blindness.

 Her path hasn’t been easy.
 When she first switched to swimming, Pagonis had lost her center vision and was considered legally blind but had some visual awareness.
 In other words, she could still keep herself from running into the sides of the pool or straying into another swimmer’s lane.

-“I was very independent,” she said.
+“I was very independent,” she says.
 “I was doing good.”

 By 2018, however, her vision began rapidly deteriorating.
 She had been misdiagnosed with Stargardt disease, a genetic eye disorder that causes vision loss.
 She actually suffers from genetic retina disease and autoimmune retinopathy.
 “My body thinks my eyes are bad and attacks my retina,” she explained.